-The Commission (or CNSC), created and mandated under the Nuclear Safety and Control Act, is Canada’s nuclear regulator.
+The Canadian Nuclear Safety Commission (the CNSC), created and mandated under the Nuclear Safety and Control Act, is Canada’s nuclear regulator.

 The CNSC oversees nuclear activities to protect the health, safety and security of Canadians and the environment, and implements Canada's international commitments on the peaceful use of nuclear energy.
 The CNSC’s mandate also includes the dissemination of objective scientific, technical and regulatory information on its activities as well as on the effects of nuclear technology on human health and the environment.

 The CNSC is independent of, but not isolated from, government and reports to Parliament through the Minister of Natural Resources.
 Nuclear regulation is solely under federal jurisdiction.
 The CNSC has no provincial counterparts.

 The Commission is a quasi-judicial administrative tribunal, currently comprised of seven permanent members appointed by the Governor in Council, and is a court of record.
 The tribunal has the responsibility for making licensing decisions through a quasi-judicial public hearing process.
 The Commission’s decisions can be reviewed only by the Federal Court of Canada.
 CNSC staff provide advice to the Commission, implement Commission decisions, and enforce compliance with regulatory requirements.